-During this year's much-anticipated Marvel panel at Comic-Con, it was officially announced that Shang-Chi And The Legend Of The Ten Rings was set to come out in the next couple years as part of newly-announced (or at least newly-confirmed) Phase 4 for the Marvel Cinematic Universe.
-And that wasn't the only bit of information we discovered about the forthcoming superhero blockbuster.
-We also learned that actor Simu Liu would be playing the title role in this brand new superhero film, which is expected to start production shortly.
+During 2019's always-anticipated Marvel Studios panel at San Diego Comic-Con, it was officially announced that Shang-Chi And The Legend Of The Ten Rings would officially be a part of the newly-announced Phase 4 for the Marvel Cinematic Universe.
+And that wasn't the only bit of information we discovered about the forthcoming superhero blockbuster, as the movie also announced the star who would play the eponymous hero, the filmmaker who would be taking the helm of the project, and its release date.

 What Is The Release Date Of Shang-Chi And The Legend Of The Ten Rings?

 When the project was officially announced to the public, it was also revealed that Shang-Chi And The Legend Of The Ten Rings would be released on February 12, 2021.
 That, however, was long before people knew about the COVID-19 pandemic.
 Plans for the blockbuster have shifted since then, with the film first moving from winter to summer, but now the film is set to hit theaters in the fall of 2021, namely on September 3, 2021.
 And all signs point to it not moving again.
 It's one of four films from the franchise coming out this year, and you can read about all of them in our Upcoming Marvel Movies guide.